Suva Uncovered: A Cultural & Coastal Long Weekend

 Best Seasons

-May to October (dry season) for best hiking and outdoor conditions
+May to October (dry season, cooler and less humid)

 Ideal For